 Can you charge LFP batteries to 100% all the time?

 Yes, you can.
 Manufacturers even encourage it.

 We’ve covered the manufacturers’ recommendations for high-voltage battery maintenance in the past.
 The main theme of these recommendations was to avoid leaving the battery too full or too empty for long periods of time.
-Most EV’s will have charge limit settings for ‘daily’ and ‘trip’, so that users are not daily charging to 100% capacity, which may age the NCA/MNC chemistries faster.
+Most EVs will have charge limit settings for “Daily” and “Trip” so that drivers are not daily charging to 100% capacity, which may age the NCA/MNC chemistries faster.

 Electric cars equipped with LFP batteries usually do not have this software restriction.
-For example, the Standard range Tesla Model 3 with NCA chemistry has daily/trip limits on its charge screen, while the newer models with LFP batteries do not have this.
-Given that manufacturers are on the hook for early degradation through warranties, this gives us confidence to charge LFP battery cars to 100% without much hesitation.
+In my photo above, a standard range Model 3 with an LFP pack has no restrictions against charging to 100%.
+On the right side of the photo, my NCA battery Model Y Long Range recommends a Daily limit of only 80%.
+Given that manufacturers are on the hook for early degradation through warranties, this gives us the confidence to charge LFP battery cars to 100% without much hesitation.